SAUNAK359/TheGrid/README.md

 - Create your `data.yaml` (start from `data.yaml.example`) and point it to your dataset.
 - Use the module CLI:

-Train:
+Train (fast default):

-`python -m hybriddetector train --data /kaggle/working/data.yaml --epochs 50 --batch 8 --img 640 --device cuda`
+`python -m hybriddetector train --data /kaggle/working/data.yaml --epochs 5 --batch 8 --img 640 --device cuda`

+Train with early stopping (recommended when you have a validation split):

+`python -m hybriddetector train --data /kaggle/working/data.yaml --epochs 50 --early-stop --patience 5 --min-epochs 5 --val-every 1`

 Resume: